WHAT TO EXPECT DURING THE FIRST 72 HOURS

 Your trainee may follow up with a call.
-Your trainee is given an address post
+Your trainee is given graduation

-card with their mailing address to mail home.
+information to mail home.
+It will have their address on it.
 They are given ONLY ONE.
 Please

 share with those you trainee has asked you too.
 For safety reasons, DO NOT MAKE

 A PUBLIC POST WITH THIS ADDRESS.
 Instead, we suggest that you make a post those